-What do Seventh-day Adventists Believe about Baptism?
+What Do Seventh-day Adventists Believe About Baptism?

-- What baptism means
+- What is baptism?

 Baptism is a symbol of our union with Christ, the forgiveness of our sins, and our reception of the Holy Spirit.